camunda/camunda-docs-manual/site/src/documents/api-references/bpmn20/30-events/70-cancel-and-compensation-events.html.md

 * The compensation event subprocess is only supported for embedded subprocess and not at process-level, caused by the current limitation that compensation is not propagated to sub process instances spawned by call activities.
 * There can be only one compensation event subprocess at the same level of subprocess.
 * A subprocess with a compensation event subprocess and an attached compensation boundary event is not supported.
-When compensation is thrown, the compensation event subprocess will be ignored.
 Note that the compensation event subprocess and the compensation boundary event have a similar intent, so only one of them should be chosen.

 A compensation event subprocess can be used as a compensation handler for the embedded subprocess.
 Similar to a compensation boundary event attached to a subprocess, a compensation event subprocess will only be invoked by a thrown compensation event, if the subprocess completed successfully before.
 In this case, the compensation event subprocess will be invoked the same amount of times that the subprocess was completed.